vgudzhev/DiagramTool/README.md

 # Diagram tool - Readme

-DiagramTool is a weekend project that includes the following technology stach:
+DiagramTool is a weekend project that includes the following technology stack:
 * Reactjs
 * JSX
 * React-router